libcpr/docs/index.md

 ### Building cpr with Meson

-Meson is available in all Linux/BSD and on Marcos in their main repository.
+Meson is available in all Linux/BSD distros and on MacOS in their main repository.
 Once installed just make a directory `cpr_test` and enter it and run:

 ``` bash
 meson init -l cpp -n cpr-test